Guide to Buying Hockey Sticks - Find the Perfect Stick for Your Game

 - Explore our selection of roller hockey sticks

-Understanding Hockey Stick Flex
+Understanding Hockey stick Flex

 Flex pertains to the degree a hockey stick bends under force, such as when shooting.
 A higher flex number indicates a stiffer stick.
 Selecting the correct flex depends on your strength and desired shooting style.